A-l-e-x-9/lanky-tracker-tng/README.md

 As with the original, this tracker was written in JavaScript, primarily with an [electron-vite](https://electron-vite.org/) setup in addition to Facebook/the Meta Group's [React](https://reactjs.org/) and Microsoft's [TypeScript](https://www.typescriptlang.org/).
 Obviously, you need JavaScript in order to use it.

 ## Known Bugs and Stuff Alex Needs to Do for Future Versions:
+- Not every check that might be impacted by the new "Water is Lava" setting is accounted for, just those that require Diving.
+For example, did you know that the little kiddy pools surrounding the Dungeon's entrance in Castle also hurt you when you make a "Water is Lava" seed?
+Will eventually fix this.
 - Right now, the B. Locker barriers available in the tracker can only accept bananas, so if you're playing a "Chaos B. Lockers" seed (where he often requires things other than bananas so that you can get into the level), you're out of luck. :(
 - Make it so that you can just type how many bananas, etc., you have in the "count" selectors (such as "Colored bananas needed for medal" in Settings) so you don't have to click so much.
 - Also implement the "shuffled DK Portals" function (and rarely-seen "Shuffle Start Location" function, too?) (a shuffled portal can make all the difference in what checks are accessible to you, after all!).